2017-2018

 2023-24

 The 2023-24 season marks the launch of Premiership Women’s Rugby (PWR), after six seasons under the Premier 15s branding.
-Leicester Tigers and Trailfinders were introduced to the league, replacing Wasps and DMP Sharks.
+Leicester Tigers and Trailfinders Women were introduced to the league, replacing Wasps Women and DMP Sharks.

 Shortly before the start of the season, it was announced that Worchester Warriors would withdraw from the competition due to lack of funding.
 This saw the introduction of ‘bye’ weekends, a round in the fixture calendar where one team is not scheduled to play.